sunisdown/faster_cpython/fat_python.rst

 Python semantic.

 FAT Python should not change the Python semantic with the default configuration.
-Optimizations obvisouly the Python semantic must be disabled by
+Optimizations modifting the Python semantic must be disabled by
 default: opt-in options.

 As written above, it's really hard to mimic exactly CPython behaviour.
 For